 Skip to Content

-Wynn and Encore are recognized as being among the most luxurious resorts in Las Vegas and their combined casino floors rank as the largest on the Strip by square footage.
+Wynn and Encore are among the most luxurious resorts in Vegas, and their combined casino floors rank as the largest on the Strip.

-Even if Wynn and Encore’s high-end gambling, dining, and shopping options are beyond your budget, the unique and extraordinary elements that constitute the properties make them worthy of a stop.
+Even if Wynn and Encore’s high-end gambling, dining, and shopping options are beyond your budget, the properties’ unique and extraordinary elements make them worth a stop.

-With that in mind, I wanted to highlight some unique and popular things to do at Wynn and Encore and nearby besides gamble.
+With that in mind, I wanted to highlight some unique and popular things to do at Wynn and Encore and nearby besides gambling.

 See Lake of Dreams: Grab a cocktail at Bar Parasol overlooking the free Lake of Dreams show offered nightly every half hour starting at sundown.

-The man-made lake, acting as the setting of the show, is accentuated by over 1,500 trees, a 90-foot waterfall, and over 5,500 LED lights.
+The man-made lake, which serves as the show’s setting, is enhanced by over 1,500 trees, a 90-foot waterfall, and over 5,500 LED lights.

 In addition to Bar Parasol, both Lakeside and SW Steakhouse have patios overlooking Wynn’s Lake of Dreams.
 There is also a free viewing area for those not looking to grab food or drink.

-Tickets start at around $100, and can be priced out with:
+Tickets start at around $100, and can often be bought for slightly less with Vegas.com.

 The stage, which has split in to multiple pieces at various elevations.